tinygiant98/darksun-sot/docs/scriptersmanual.md

 # Timers

-Timers are an organic function with the core framework, but they can take up a lot of resources, so use them only when necessary.
+Timers are an organic function within the core framework, but they can take up a lot of resources, so use them only when necessary.
 Use the follwoing procedure to set up a timer:

 1. Create a script that will be executed when the timer expires.
 This is an event script and you are not limited in how you name it, however our convention is `<system>_<subsystem>_OnTimerExpire()`.
 As an event, it should be located in the `*_i_events` file of the system or module area you are working on.
 Supporting functions can be placed in `*_i_main`.
 Here's an example of one of our current prototypes.
 As evidenced by the name, it's part of the module travel system and designated for the encounter subsystem.